 An infant or child’s body temperature goes up more quickly than an adult’s because their bodies absorb heat three to five times faster.
 In addition, a child’s body has not yet developed the ability to cool itself efficiently.
 Most children who die of heatstroke in a hot car are under the age of three, although there have been reports of children as old as 14.

-How Daycares Can Prevent Hot Car Deaths
+How Daycares Can Prevent Hot Car Deaths in Texas

 Hot car deaths are entirely preventable, and daycare providers should have steps in place to ensure no child dies while under their care.
 Cars on the premises should be locked, and keys should be kept out of reach of children so they do not go into the car and inadvertently get stuck.